 How to Smoke a Turkey Breast

-Guys, this turkey breast only requires 4 steps to make.
-It’s sooooo easy!
-This is one that you can’t mess up!
+Guys, smoking turkey breast only requires 4 steps; it’s so easy!
+This is one that you can’t mess up.
 It’s a good one to try when you’re ready to branch out from simple turkey, and you want to try something that takes a little more time and effort.
+Here’s how to smoke a turkey breast:

 - Brine the turkey.
 Whisk all ingredients for the brine in a bowl.
 Submerge the turkey breast in the brine, and refrigerate for 8-12 hours.

 - Add some flavor!
 Remove the turkey from the brine, and pat dry with a paper towel.
-Sprinkle the turkey breast with my Best Sweet Rub Recipe or my homemade turkey seasoning.
+Sprinkle the turkey breast with my Best Sweet Rub Recipe or my Smoked Turkey Rub.
 You can also purchase my Signature Sweet Rub pre-made and delivered straight to your door from Patio Provisions.

 - Put that turkey in some smoke.
 Get your smoker going at 275 degrees F. You can use whatever wood you have on hand, but apple wood goes great with this turkey breast (it compliments the cider brine perfectly!).
 Smoke for 3 hours, or until the internal temp of the turkey breast reaches 165 degrees F with an internal thermometer.

 - Rest and enjoy.
-Remove the turkey from the smoker, cover with foil, and rest for 5 minutes.
+Remove the turkey breast from the smoker, cover it with foil, and rest for 5 minutes.
 Serve warm.

 How Long to Smoke a Turkey Breast

-It will take approximately 3 hours to fully smoke a turkey breast when your smoker is consistently running at 275 degrees F. Keep the ol’ meat thermometer on hand (I used my ThermoWorks Mk4 for this smoke) and pull the turkey breast off the smoker when the internal temperature of the thickest part of the turkey breast reaches 165 degrees F.
+It will take approximately 3 hours to fully smoke a turkey breast when your smoker is consistently running at 275 degrees F. Keep the ol’ meat thermometer on hand (I used my instant-read thermometer for this smoke) and pull the turkey breast off the smoker when the internal temperature of the thickest part of the turkey breast reaches 165 degrees F.

 More Smoked Turkey Recipes